hotwax/press-release-faq/bopis/customer-experience/primary-facility-group.md

 Answer: When calculating online ATP for an item HotWax Commerce does not check its associated brand.
 Inventory count is recorded and updated at a facility level.
 Therefore, HotWax Commerce will directly sync the inventory changes at the primary brand facility that is holding inventory for other brands as well.

 **Question 2: Which API’s will be used to display the operating brand details on PDP?**

+Answer: The storeLookup API will return the brand operating a pick-up location.

 **Question 3: How will we associate the brand name with the facility?**